 - Other important information

-It is obvious that we will send the sales memorandum only to seriously interested prospective buyers.
+It is obvious that we will send the information memorandum only to seriously interested prospective buyers.
 We do this only after they have first signed a confidentiality agreement.
 After all, the sales memorandum contains a lot of confidential information about your company.

 Confidentiality agreement (or NDA) in a business acquisition